seuros/documentation/content/en/integrations/rsyslog.md

     module(load="imfile" PollingInterval="10") #needs to be done just once
     ```

-1. Create a `/etc/rsyslog.d/datadog.conf` file.
+2. Create a `/etc/rsyslog.d/datadog.conf` file.

-{{< site-region region="us" >}}
+{{< site-region region="us,us3,us5,gov">}}
-1. Set the log files to monitor and configure the destination endpoint.
+3. Set the log files to monitor and configure the destination endpoint.
 Add the following in `/etc/rsyslog.d/datadog.conf`.

     ```conf
     ## For each file to send